 You might be knowing by now that I have been trying my hands on Arch-based Antergos Linux lately.
 One of the first few things I noticed after installing Antergos was that Hindi scripts were not displayed properly in the default chromium browser.

 This is a strange thing that I never encountered before in my desktop Linux experience ever.
 First, I thought maybe it could be a browser problem so I went on to install Firefox only to see the same story repeated.
 Firefox also could not display Hindi properly.
 Unlike Chromium that displayed nothing, Firefox did display something but it was not readable.

 Strange?
 So no Hindi support in Arch based Antergos Linux by default?
 I did not verify, but I presume that it would be the same for other Indian languages etc that are also based on Devanagari script.

 I this quick tutorial, I am going to show you how to add Devanagari support so that Hindi and other Indian languages are displayed properly.

-Add Indian language support in Antergos and Arch Linux
+Add Indian language support in Arch Linux

 Open a terminal and use the following command:

 Enter the password.
 And it will provide rendering support for Indian languages.